 The Ethernet ports (located beside the VGA port) have two LEDs.
-On each port, one LED flashes to indicate activity while the other LED may be green, amber or off to indicate the speed of the connection.
+On each port, the orange LED flashes to indicate activity while the other LED may be green, amber or off to indicate the speed of the connection.
 See the table on the right for the functions associated with the connection speed LED.

-JLAN1/2 LED (Connection Speed Indicator)
+LAN1/2 LED (Connection Speed Indicator)

 LED Color Definition

-Off 10 Mb/s, 100 Mb/s or no connection
+Off No link, 10 or 100 Mbps

-Green 10 Gb/s (X10DRi-T only)
+Green 10 Gbps

-Amber 1 Gb/s
+Amber 1 Gbps

-IPMI Dedicated LAN LEDs
+Dedicated IPMI LAN LEDs

-An additional Dedicated IPMI LAN is also located on the I/O backplane.
+A dedicated IPMI LAN is also located on the I/O backplane.
 The amber LED on the right indicates activity, while the green LED on the left indicates the speed of the connection.
 See the table at right for more information.

 IPMI LAN Link LED (Left) & Activity LED (Right)

-LED Status I Definition
+Color/State Definition Definition

-Link (Left) Green: Solid 100 Mb/s
+Link (Left) Green: Solid 100 Mbps

+Amber: Solid 1 Gbps

-Activity (Right) Amber: Blinking Active
+Activity (Right) Orange: Blinking Active

-Onboard Power LED
+Onboard Power LED (LE1)